Pennsylvania police investigating viral video showing an officer striking a woman

 WARNING: GRAPHIC LANGUAGE

 The brawl, police said, was linked to a group of people who kicked down the door of a home where a party was happening, after being denied entry.
-Police added there were “numerous assaults and a college age St. Patrick's celebration going on in the neighborhood at the time of this incident.”
+Police added there were “numerous assaults and a college-age St. Patrick's celebration going on in the neighborhood at the time of this incident.”

 Video footage shows a woman appearing to take a swing at an officer before he hits her back in response, causing her to fall to the ground.